OpenNews/srccon-power/homepage.md

 permalink: /index.html
 ---

-Thank you to everyone who proposed a session idea for SRCCON:POWER!
-We're reviewing all proposals right now, and you'll hear back from us soon.
-If you're interested in joining us in Philadelphia, the  [attendee form](/participation/form) is still open!
+We're so excited to start sharing the program for SRCCON:POWER!
+We'll publish the official schedule soon, but you can jump right into [how the program will work](/program) and the [list of sessions](/sessions) coming to Philly.
+If you see something that gets you excited about joining us, the [attendee form](/participation/form) is still open!

 Curious about how all this works?
-Learn more about [sessions](/sessions) and [participation](/participation) at SRCCON:POWER.
+Learn more about [sessions](/sessions/about) and [participation](/participation) at SRCCON:POWER.

 ## When & Where